Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: Summary and discussion

 \item We take advantage of the high-quality CMD, where the binary sequence is visible with unprecedented clarity, to infer the fraction of binary systems composed of MS stars.
 To this end, we introduced a new pseudo-CMD, which we dubbed \textit{Binary map}, in which the pseudo-color serves as an indicator of the mass ratio.
 From this analysis, we derived a binary fraction of $f_{\rm bin}^{q>0.4} = 0.20 \pm 0.02$ for systems with mass ratio $q > 0.4$, and inferred an approximately flat mass-ratio distribution with a slope of $-0.30 \pm 0.15$.
-By assuming a flat mass-ratio distribution, we extrapolated a total binary fraction of 0.30$\pm$0.03, comparable to what was inferred by \citet{gennaro2018} to characterize the initial mass function of Bo\"otes\,I using ACS/WFC data ($\sim$0.28).
+By assuming a flat mass-ratio distribution, we extrapolated a total binary fraction of 0.30$\pm$0.03, comparable to what was inferred by \citet{gennaro2018} to characterize the initial mass function of Bo\"otes\,I using ACS/WFC data ($\sim$0.28), and to what was derived in Leo II ($\sim0.30$) and in the inner region of Ursa Minor ($\sim0.33$) \citep{spencer2017,qiu2025}.
 The binary fraction is a crucial parameter for constraining the dynamical mass of UFDs, and hence their dark matter content.
 Indeed, in UFDs, which exhibit relatively small velocity dispersions \citep[e.g.,][]{simon2007}, the contribution from binary stars can reach a few km\,s$^{-1}$, comparable to the observed dispersions in these ancient stellar systems \citep[e.g.,][]{spencer2018,pianta2022}.
 A relatively large binary fraction of $\sim30\%$, as derived for Bo{\"o}tes\,I, can artificially broaden the measured velocity distribution and thus lead to an incorrect estimate of the dark matter content, as recently demonstrated by studies based on analytic method \citep{gration2025}.
 The binary fraction observed in Bo{\"o}tes\,I is comparable to that typically found in stellar systems with similar stellar mass, such as Galactic and Magellanic Cloud open clusters \citep{cordoni2023,mohandasan2024}, as well as in the Galactic and Small Magellanic Cloud field for stars of similar masses \citep{offner2023,legnardi2025}.
 When compared with GCs, Bo{\"o}tes\,I follows the well-known anticorrelation between the binary fraction and the mass of the host stellar system.
 Using the stellar mass \citep{martin2008}, the dwarf galaxy aligns remarkably well with this relation; however, this agreement breaks down when the dynamical mass is considered \citep{jenkins2021}.
-Although caution must be exercised when comparing GCs and UFDs, given their different structural properties, the fact that Bo{\"o}tes\,I follows the GC trend indicates that dark matter, consistent with its collisionless nature, shapes the global gravitational potential but does not engage in local dynamical interactions that would alter binary fractions.
+Although caution must be exercised when comparing GCs and UFDs, given their different structural properties and evolutionary histories, the fact that Bo{\"o}tes\,I follows the GC trend indicates that dark matter, consistent with its collisionless nature, shapes the global gravitational potential but does not engage in local dynamical interactions that would alter binary fractions, a result that agrees with the simulation run by \cite{livernois2023}, who found that close binaries, as analyzed here, were not affected by the presence of dark matter.

 \end{itemize}

 \begin{appendix}